gpwwjr/GECO/README.md

 easily understandable to anyone familiar with the paradigm of genetic algorithms, and of providing the algorithm developer with the ability to customize all aspects of its operation.
-It comes with extensive documentation, in the form of a PostScript(tm) file, and some simple examples are also provided to illustrate its intended use.
+It comes with extensive documentation, in the form of a two PDF files (see below), and some simple examples are also provided to illustrate its intended use.

-The files available include the following:
+The official release is available from https://github.com/gpwwjr/GECO Among the files included in the official release are:
+    README.md          Basic information about the software (this file) CHANGES.txt        Which gives a summary of the version history, including information about changes in each release COPYING.LIB-2.0    A copy of the GNU LIBRARY GENERAL PUBLIC LICENSE, Version 2, June 1991
-    GECO-README.txt      Basic information about the software (this file) GECO-pdf.tgz         Unix-compressed documentation
+    All the source code, including the TeX source for the documentation GECO-pdf.tgz       Unix-compressed documentation
       This archive includes:
        - geco.pdf, a normal printable PDF file
        - geco-hyperlinked.pdf, a hyperlinked version of geco.pdf,
-         which is handy for online reading, but not as nice for printing GECO-v2.1.tgz        Unix-compressed source code
+         which is handy for online reading, but not as nice for printing
-     This archive also includes:
-       - CHANGES.txt
-       - COPYING.LIB-2.0

 Copyright (C) 1992,1993,2020  George P. W. Williams, Jr.